YueLiPicasso/intro_ocaml/OCanren_exercises/aircraft_fleet/README.md

 Although the value of the abstract capacity B is arbitrarily picked, we must set it to at least 2.
-If we set B = 1 then it would be impossible for the fleet to reach the target, given our _discrete motion_ and _discrete fuel transfer_ assumptions.
+If we set B = 1 then it would be impossible for the fleet to reach the target (now B < D < NB), given our _discrete motion_ and _discrete fuel transfer_ assumptions.

 For instance, B = 1 implies that the fleet would move forward for 1 unit of distance, running out of fuel and all aircraft abandoned.
-B = 2 implies two possibilities:
+If the fleet has two aircraft, and B = 2, then there are  two possibilities:

-1. moving forward for 2 units of distance, and then running out of fuel;
+1. The fleet flies for 2 units of distance, and then run out of fuel before reaching the target;
-1. moving forward for 1 unit, then abandoning one aircraft, tansferring its fuel to the other, who continues to fly for 2 units.
+1. The fleet flies for 1 unit, then one aircraft abandoned, transferring the fuel (1 unit) to the other, who then continues to fly for 2 units.
 Thus the fleet achieves the range of 3 units.

 ## Reference